OpeningDesign/ProductData/README.md

 ```
 SampleFiles/MyExample
 ```
-All other related files are store alongside in the this folder.
+All other related files are stored alongside in the this folder.

 ### Serialization formats
 The sample should be one of the following serialization formats